Ollie Gordon II

-Ollie Gordon II (born January 15, 2004) is an American football running back for the Oklahoma State Cowboys.
+Ollie Gordon II (born January 15, 2004) is an American professional football running back for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, winning the Doak Walker Award in 2023 after rushing for over 1,600 yards with 20 touchdowns.
+Gordon was selected by the Dolphins in the sixth round of the 2025 NFL draft.

-Early years
+Early life

-Gordon attended Trinity High School in Euless, Texas.
+Gordon was born and raised in Fort Worth, Texas, and attended Trinity High School in Euless, Texas.
 While in high school Gordon was named the Fort Worth Star-Telegram 2020 Male High School Athlete of the Year.
 A 4 star prospect, he committed to play college football at Oklahoma State University.

 College career

 After receiving limited playing time for the majority of the season, Gordon would break out for a 136-yard performance in against West Virginia in the final game of the 2022 season.
 For his performance against West Virginia, Gordon was named the PFF True Freshman of the Week.
+Gordon emerged as a star in 2023, leading the country in rushing yards with 1,732.
+He scored 21 rushing touchdowns as well.
+He was named the 2023 Big 12 Offensive Player of the Year and won the Doak Walker Award after rushing for over 1,700 yards with 22 total touchdowns.
+Following a lackluster 2024 season, Gordon declared for the 2025 NFL draft.

+Statistics

+Professional career

+Gordon was selected in the sixth round, with the 179th pick of the 2025 NFL draft by the Miami Dolphins.

+In preseason game against the Detroit Lions, Gordon rushed for 50 rushing yards on 10 carries and had receptions for nine more yards.

+Personal life

+On June 30, 2024, Gordon was arrested on suspicion of driving under the influence.